merative/spm-kubernetes/docs/04-RUNTIME/xmlserver.md

 To connect the XML server to the application server, change the `curam.xmlserver.host` in the system to point to the service name that you created during deployment.

-To verify the service name, run the following shell script:
+To verify the service name, run the following command:

 ```shell
 kubectl get services